-At Hack The Planet, the non-profit venture of Dutch tech agency Q42, we help solve (global) challenges using pragmatic technology.
+At Hack The Planet, the tech for good venture of Dutch digital product studio Q42, we help solve (global) challenges using pragmatic technology.
 Doing so brings us in contact with many different people, countries and issues, like protecting elephants and rhinos in national parks with smart solutions.

 In 2018, we were working on a prototype of our anti-poaching concept in Zambia.
 From the local rangers we heard how they use camera traps in the wild.
 These traps are widely used in conservation for different purposes, ranging from biodiversity monitoring to anti-poaching.

 These cameras are pretty cool for what they do, but they are not very smart.
 Rangers often need to visit the camera’s to retrieve the photos because they are stored onto the device.
 Since these areas are huge, this takes a lot of time.

 Now you might think an easy fix would be to use cameras attached to a GSM uplink.
 Unfortunately, in Zambia mobile phone coverage is flaky or absent all together.

 What if camera traps would know what is in the photo and could communicate with rangers if something of particular interest was detected?
 This would mean that a ranger could react immediately if a poacher was caught on camera.
 That would be a major game changer!

 But it doesn’t stop at anti-poaching.
 There are many areas in conservation where having a smart camera can provide invaluable information.
 For instance, human-elephant conflict, due to the expansion of human settlements and vanishing of elephant habitat, is becoming a big issue in many parts of the world.
 This leads to the loss of both human and elephant lives.
 A system that automatically identifies elephants, can function as an early warning system so that unfortunate meetings between humans/villages and elephants can be avoided.
 With the use of machine learning this is very well achievable.
 But the right model and data are key.